kvothe1387/kvothe1387/README.md

 My path to development has been shaped by leadership experience that taught me the value of systems, processes, and people:

 **Catering Hot Prep Cook** | Jack Stack Barbecue | 2021-Current
-- treamlined catering operations by reviewing Banquet Event Orders (BEOs) and delivery sheets, proactively identifying and addressing frequently overlooked items to ensure accuracy.
+- Streamlined catering operations by reviewing Banquet Event Orders (BEOs) and delivery sheets, proactively identifying and addressing frequently overlooked items to ensure accuracy.
 - Prepare and assemble high-quality barbecue dishes for large-scale catering events, ensuring consistency with company recipes.
 Coordinate with kitchen and catering teams to meet strict deadlines for bulk orders.

 **Training Restaurant Manager** | Smashburger | 2013-2020